-At RDN we use the Early Years Foundation Stage (EYFS) to help set the standards that ensure that all children that come to RDN learn and develop well and are kept healthy and safe.
-We promote teaching and learning to ensure children’s ‘school readiness’ and help give children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.
+At RDN we work within The Statutory framework for the early years foundation stage (EYFS) here.
+This sets the standards that all early years providers must meet to ensure that children learn and develop well and are kept healthy and safe.
+It promotes teaching and learning to ensure children’s ‘school readiness’ and gives children the broad range of knowledge and skills that provide the right foundation for good future progress through school and life.’

 - communication and language

-- Personal, social and emotional development
+- personal, social and emotional development

-- Expressive arts and
+- expressive arts and design